Push/Pull logoPush/Pull

 Push/Pull set logging screen used in Push/Pull versus Hevy comparison

-Quick answer: if you are searching for Hevy free version limitations or a Hevy alternative, Hevy's current Pro help article says the free version is limited to 4 routines, 7 custom exercises, and 3 months of data history.
-That is usually the first real reason lifters start comparing Push/Pull vs Hevy.
+Quick answer: if you are searching for Hevy free version limitations, Hevy app free tier limitations, or a Hevy alternative, Hevy's current Pro help article is the clearest official limit table and says the free version is limited to 4 routines, 7 custom exercises, and 3 months of data history.
+That is the main limit most lifters hit before they start comparing Push/Pull vs Hevy.

-Updated Apr 11, 2026: this refresh uses current Hevy-owned pages, help docs, and the U.S. iOS listing to reflect Trainer, current Pro limits, and the latest Apple Watch messaging.
+Updated May 18, 2026: this refresh uses the May 11, 2026 Search Console export and re-checks Hevy-owned pages, help docs, and the U.S. iOS listing to reflect Trainer, current Pro limits, current U.S. pricing snapshot, and the latest Apple Watch messaging.

 If you already use Hevy, do not switch based on opinions.
 Run a one-week side-by-side test with the same routine and keep whichever app creates less friction in real sessions.